-If you order Pharmacy Tech Topics™ online, you will not receive printed modules or statements of credit by mail.
+If you order Pharmacy Tech Topics™ online, you will not receive printed modules by mail.
 If you prefer to receive printed materials, you must subscribe by contacting our office at (815) 227-9292.

 Modules are released quarterly in January, April, July and October.
 You will not have access to the current year's modules until the month they are published.

 Previously published modules are still available.
 Modules are valid for two years from the month of publication.

 April 21, 2014 PTCB announced a new requirement - all CPhTs eligible to recertify beginning with the July recertification cycle are required to complete one hour of continuing pharmacy education (CPE) in patient safety, in addition to the already required hour of law CPE, as part of 20 hours of CPE needed for recertification.
 Read the full statement here.

 The GOOD NEWS is that if you've subscribed to Pharmacy Tech TopicsTM modules for 2013, the July 2013 (Volume 18, Number 3) module titled Mechanisms of Drug Interactions provides 2.5 hours CPE of patient safety, meeting your PTCB patient safety requirement.
 If you haven't subscribed, that single module is available for a price of $17.95 online or it can be purchased as part of a one-year subscription to Pharmacy Tech TopicsTM online for $45.